sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 It is possible to track page views to gather information about navigation behaviour.
 Tracking is tied to routing through _Routes.js_ where _RouteRendererComponent_ dispatches `LOCATION_CHANGED` actions.
-These actions are handled by a global reducer (_Routing.duck.js_), but more importantly, _analytics.js_ (a Redux middleware) listens to these changes and sends tracking events to configured services.
+These actions are handled by a global reducer (_routing.duck.js_), but more importantly, _analytics.js_ (a Redux middleware) listens to these changes and sends tracking events to configured services.